 Day 10: Vienna to Budapest

-Have one last Melange in one of Vienna’s famous cafes before heading to Wien Hauptbahnhof to take the train to Budapest Keleti.
+Have one last Melange in one of Vienna’s famous cafés before heading to Wien Hauptbahnhof to take the train to Budapest Keleti.
 The journey will take just under three hours and will bring you right into the heart of Budapest.
 Take the metro to the city center—line 2 will take you to downtown Pest and over to Buda just north of Castle Hill, whereas line 4 will take you to the southern part of Buda around the trendy Bartók Béla Avenue.
+If you arrive in Budapest Déli you can take metro line 2, or if you arrive in Budapest Kelenföld, you can take metro 4.
 Get settled in and take a walk along the Danube before grabbing dinner downtown.

 Day 11: Budapest